Yield and Measures: cash collected

-Assessments / Settlements: All tax, interest and penalties raised excluding any amount already in charge by way of returns / central assessments etc.
+Assessment/Settlements: All tax, interest and penalties raised excluding any amount already in charge by way of returns/central assessments etc.

-Any tax collected using devolved DMB powers which has not already been claimed.
+Any tax collected using devolved Debt Management powers which has not already been claimed.
 Cash collected may also be applicable if revenue is collected through POCA

 Beware of double counting!